-- Depending on the features of each project, a Class I or IV permit may needed, as well as approval from the Public Works and Waste Management Department (if you are dewatering to a roadway with drainage), and municipalities (if dewatering to their streets).
+- Depending on the features of each project, a Class I or IV permit may needed, as well as approval from the Department of Transportation and Public Works (if you are dewatering to a roadway with drainage), and municipalities (if dewatering to their streets).

 - If dewatering is within areas of groundwater contamination, approval from the Pollution Remediation Section is required.

 Depending on your situation, you may need one or more of the above-mentioned permits.
 Additionally, there may be instances when a permit that is not listed here is required.
 We encourage you to call 305-372-6681 to discuss your particular case or to receive additional information.

 - It takes about one week to process the Class V Permit.

 - Class V Permit fees are listed in the Fee Schedule.

 - The Class V Permit is valid for six to 90 days.

 - Those requiring a time extension for a Class V (or Class II, Class III, Class VI permit need to submit the following Time Extension Application 30 days before the permit expires.